-- See Section 6.4 of this chapter for more information about Level 2 appeals. - For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
-Part D appeals are discussed further in Section 7 of this chapter.
+- See Section 5.4 of this chapter for more information about Level 2 appeals for medical care. - Part D appeals are discussed further in Section 6 of this chapter.

 If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes).